Unless you’ve been living in a hole the last five years, you’ve probably heard of Fiverr.

 The other option is to take the DIY route.
 For this, you’ll have to buy (expensive) video editing software.
 I recommend either Sony Vegas Pro or Final Cut Pro if you’re going to take this route.

 If you’ve ever made a video, you know how exhausting editing can be.
 Even if you have the technical know-how, it can take hours to put a video together.
 You also end up watching the video 2-3 times or more, which isn’t exactly exciting.

 It’s even harder for a newbie since you have to first learn complicated software, then master editing tricks before you can publish your video or audio file.

 An easy way out is to just outsource all editing work to Fiverr.
 There are a number of people on the platform who’ll be happy to edit your short videos for just $5.
 It won’t be Hollywood quality, but for small businesses, it’s

 The only real alternative to Fiverr is to hire people off freelancing sites.
 UpWork is great for this, especially if you have more complicated projects.

 If you want to take the DIY route, you can use Final Cut Pro or Sony Vegas for serious, professional videos.
-For simpler videos, iMovie will do.
+For simpler videos,

 That just about concludes our list of recommended Fiverr gigs.